uosofkho/aaa/README.md

 ```
 #### Step 3: Final Configuration

-Your final configuration should look like this:
+Your final config should look like this:

 ```json
 "policy": {